caddyserver/website/src/docs/markdown/v2-upgrade.md

 ### Primary changes

 - If you are serving static files, you will need to add a [`file_server` directive](/docs/caddyfile/directives/file_server), since Caddy 2 does not assume this by default.
+Caddy 2 does not sniff MIME by default, either, for security reasons; if a Content-Type is missing you may need to set the header yourself using the [header](/docs/caddyfile/directives/header) directive.

 - In v1, you could only filter (or "match") directives by request path.
 In v2, [request matching](/docs/caddyfile/matchers) is much more powerful.
 Any v2 directives which add a middleware to the HTTP handler chain or which manipulate the HTTP request/response in any way take advantage of this new matching functionality.
 [Read more about v2 request matchers.](/docs/caddyfile/matchers) You'll need to know about them to make sense of the v2 Caddyfile.